Interior Design Styles

 Asian Zen Style is a mostly unadorned and minimalistic type of style, making it a strong contender for modern even when it is in line with Oriental design of a strong traditional nature.

-One argument for a traditional placement would be that it has a fair bit of traditional Asian flavor.
+Asian Zen categorization could easily be reversed from the modern side to its opposing mid-range category: eclectic-traditional.
+One argument for a more traditional placement would be that Asian Zen has a fair bit of traditional Asian flavor.
 To the untrained eye, it looks completely and quintessentially, Oriental.

 My final (and possibly controversial) point on this style is that I find traditional Japanese design thinking to be way ahead of its time, putting its minimalist traits comfortably within what can be considered modern parameters.
+Frank Lloyd Wright, one of the progenitors of modern design in America was heavily influenced by his travels to Japan as a young man.
+It could be said that minimalist Japanese design was stylistically ‘modern’ (simplicity of form, minimalism, use of right angles, etc.) long before the modern movement which we read about in architectural history.

 So, rock on, Japanese design!